louisaxel-ambroise/epcis/README.md

 ### EPCIS 2.0 endpoints:

-A subset of EPCIS 2.0 specification is currently implemented in FasT&T repository.
+The repository also implements the EPCIS 2.0 specification.
 The endpoints are:

 - Capture: `POST /v2_0/Capture`
 - Query : `GET /v2_0/events`